Azure/azure-iiot-opc-vault-service/docs/opcvault-services-overview.md

 Over the lifetime of a signed certificate an application might be deleted or a key might become compromised.
 In such a case, a CA manager can:
 - Delete an application, which at the same time deletes also all pending and approved certificate requests of the app.
-- Another option is to delete just the single certificate request if only a key is renewed or compromised.
+- Another option is to delete just a single certificate request if only a key is renewed or compromised.
 - Now compromised Approved and Accepted certificate requests are marked as deleted.
 - A manager may regularly execute a renewal of the Issuer CA CRL.
 At the renewal time all the deleted Certificate Requests are revoked and the certificate serial numbers are added to the CRL revocation list.
 Revoked certificate requests are marked as revoked.
 - In urgent events, single certificate requests can be revoked, too.